Tyxiang/WinGrid/README.md

 1. Select "AutoRun";

 ## Usage
-- Press the left and right mouse buttons at the same time to trigger the window adjustment;
-- The result of the adjustment depends on which area of the window the mouse pointer is on when the trigger fires;
+Press the left and right mouse buttons at the same time to trigger the window adjustment; The result of the adjustment depends on which area of the window the mouse pointer is on when the trigger fires.

 ## Standard Size